zackboll/opencv_core_ada/README.md

 Across the language boundary:

+1. the thick Ada layer validates public preconditions where practical;
-1. the C++ shim validates arguments;
+2. the C++ shim validates ABI-level arguments;
-2. OpenCV is called inside exception containment;
+3. OpenCV is called inside exception containment;
-3. C++ exceptions are caught;
+4. C++ exceptions are caught;
-4. a stable status and diagnostic are returned to Ada;
+5. a stable status and diagnostic are returned to Ada;
-5. the thick Ada layer raises the appropriate Ada exception.
+6. the thick Ada layer raises the appropriate Ada exception.

-Public callers should not need to interact with the internal C status API.
+Public callers do not interact with the internal C status API.

 ---